Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Applications of Narrative Theories

-Distant reading is an approach in literary studies not exclusive to narratology (a technique from the broader field of narrative studies), associated with the scholar Franco Moretti \citep{moretti2005graphs}. \cite{hamilton-etal-2025-city} explore concepts from network theory \citep{moretti2011network} by extracting social networks from multilingual fiction and non-fiction narratives to construct structured datasets of story worlds.
+Distant reading is an approach in literary studies associated with the scholar Franco Moretti \citep{moretti2005graphs}. \cite{hamilton-etal-2025-city} explore concepts from network theory \citep{moretti2011network} by extracting social networks from multilingual fiction and non-fiction narratives to construct structured datasets of story worlds.
 In the age of LLMs, distant reading offers a powerful approach to analysing narratives at scale.
-Similarly, \cite{bizzoni-feldkamp-2023-comparing} track sentiment variance and \cite{sancheti-rudinger-2025-tracking} track character relationships across entire novels, illustrating how computational tools can capture narrative dynamics at scale.
+Similarly, \cite{bizzoni-feldkamp-2023-comparing} track sentiment variance, \citet{yang-anderson-2024-evaluating} track character similarity and \cite{sancheti-rudinger-2025-tracking} track character relationships across entire novels, demonstrating how computational tools can capture narrative dynamics at scale.